 elcome to OstenArd.com, your guide to all things related to Osten Ard.

 Since the release of this classic trilogy, Williams has authored a large number of science fiction and fantasy novels, short stories, and comic books, including the “Otherland”, “Shadowmarch”, “Bobby Dollar”, and (with wife Deborah Beale) “The Dragons of Ordinary Farm” series, and several stand-alone novels, including Child of an Ancient City, Caliban’s Hour and The War of the Flowers.
-Readers always wondered if Williams would return to his Osten Ard stories, but no sequels were ever written.
+Readers always wondered if Williams would return to his Osten Ard stories, but no sequels were written at that time.

-In April 2014, Williams at last announced he was writing a sequel trilogy called “The Last King of Osten Ard”, which will take place in the same world as “Memory, Sorrow and Thorn”, and which will feature some of the same characters.
+In April 2014, Williams at last announced he was writing a sequel trilogy called “The Last King of Osten Ard”, which would take place in the same world as “Memory, Sorrow and Thorn”, and which would feature some of the same characters.

-Williams’ considerable output of epic fantasy and epic science fiction series, urban fantasy novels, comics and scripts have strongly influenced a generation of writers.
-Williams always has several secret projects on the go; 2017 is seeing the debut of a number of them.
-Tad and Deborah and their family live in the Santa Cruz mountains in a suitably strange and beautiful house.
+Williams’ considerable output of epic fantasy and epic science fiction series, urban fantasy novels, comics, and scripts have strongly influenced a generation of writers.
+Tad Williams, his wife Deborah Beale, and their family live in the Santa Cruz mountains of California in a suitably strange and beautiful house.